 Wear Compression Socks

 Keeping the venous pressure normal or reduced can prevent the formation of spider veins or decrease their appearance, says Eidson.
-In order to do just that, he suggests wearing compression socks, as they support the normal function of leg veins and prevent increased venous pressure.
+In order to do just that, he and Camp both suggest wearing compression socks to support the normal function of leg veins and prevent increased venous pressure.

 Try Horse Chestnut Extract